 Tobacco Studies Career Development Award

-Provides an opportunity for students to broaden their knowledge of the impact of tobacco on public health through coursework and seminars and supports other activities such as tobacco-related research projects and/or a presentation at a national tobacco control or public health meeting.
+Provides an opportunity for students to broaden their knowledge of the impact of tobacco on public health through coursework and seminars, and supports specific career development activities such as tobacco-related research projects and/or a presentation at a national tobacco control or public health meeting.

 - Complete or have completed HSERV 556 for 2 credits or HSERV 558 for 3 credits (please contact us if you have already taken HSERV 558 for 2 credits)